Continuous Ensemble Weather Forecasting with Diffusion models: Experiments

 To compare against another family of ensemble forecasting models from the literature we retrain the \textbf{Graph-EFM} model \citep{oskarsson_probabilistic_2024} on our exact data setup.
-Graph-EFM is a graph-based latent-variable model that produces forecasts by 6 h iterative rollout steps.
-For all models, unless otherwise specified, we condition on the two previous timesteps $\Omega=\{0,-\delta\}$ and sample 50 ensemble members at each initialization time.
-All models except Graph-EFM use the same architecture based on the U-net in \citet{karras_elucidating_2022} as presented in appendix \ref{sec:model_appendix}.
+Graph-EFM is a graph-based latent-variable model that produces forecasts by 6h iterative rollout steps.
+We also present new results from the \textbf{DYffusion} model \cite{cachay_dyffusion_2023}, trained on ERA5 data at 1h resolution.
+All models except Graph-EFM use the same U-net with 3.5M parameters.
+The architecture is based on the U-net in \citet{karras_elucidating_2022} and presented in appendix \ref{sec:model_appendix}.
+Due to its specific forward-backward process, DYffusion only supports conditioning on the current timestep, $\Omega=\{0\}$.
+For all other models we condition on the two previous timesteps $\Omega=\{0,-\delta\}$.